JorgeChaparroS/chaps-angular-library/README.md

 # chaps-angular-library
 Library for Angular reusable components

-This application is just a landing page to show the components defined in the chaps-angular-lib (available in NPM if you want to use them).
+This application is just a landing page to show the components defined in the chaps-angular-lib (available in NPM if you want to use it https://www.npmjs.com/package/chaps-angular-lib?activeTab=readme#chapsangularlib).

 # Installation Steps:
 1. In your workspace, clone the repository with "git clone https://github.com/JorgeChaparroS/chaps-angular-library"